angerybob/HD-MoE/README.md

 # HD-MoE: Hybrid and Dynamic Parallelism for MoE LLMs on 3D Near-Memory Processing

+For the full technical details, please refer to our paper: [HD-MoE](https://arxiv.org/abs/2509.09420)

 This repository contains the implementation of **HD-MoE**, a hybrid and dynamic parallelism framework designed to optimize Mixture-of-Experts (MoE) Large Language Model (LLM) inference on 3D Near-Memory Processing (3D NMP) architectures.
 This work has been accepted by the **2025 IEEE/ACM International Conference on Computer-Aided Design (ICCAD)**.
 HD-MoE achieves significant speedups over traditional parallelism strategies by balancing computation load, minimizing communication overhead, and adapting to dynamic expert activation patterns.